 The Children's Cancer Centre opened in October 2006.
-It encompasses both an inpatient and outpatient area with a new and expanded dedicated oncology pharmacy, and a state-of-the-art research laboratory.
+It encompasses both an inpatient and outpatient area with a dedicated oncology pharmacy, and a state-of-the-art research laboratory.

 An integrated multidisciplinary team of specialist medical, nursing, research and allied health professionals provide care and services to meet the clinical, physical, social and psychological needs of patients and parents.
 This multidisciplinary approach